As of 5/24/2021

 - MedStar Family Choice DC: Call 1-866-201-9974

-- Individuals residing in MD should refer here to find out specifics about when they are eligible for the vaccine, and go to this website to look for a distribution site near you and sign up if you are eligible.
+- Individuals residing in MD should refer here to get information about scheduling, and go to this website to look for a distribution site near you and sign up if you are eligible.

 - According to Maryland’s website, they propose a variation of the CDC’s phased approach which can be found here.